Somerville Public Library

-Somerville Public Library is a public library of the Somerset County Library System of New Jersey and is located at 35 West End Avenue in Somerville, New Jersey.
-It is centered at the end of Somerville’s downtown Main Street and is in the same building as the town’s Borough Hall.
-The library offers books, movies, CDs, and periodicals.
-It also hosts special events, such as programs and lectures for each age group, as well as providing free WiFi access.
+Somerville Public Library was a public library of the Somerset County Library System of New Jersey located at 35 West End Avenue in Somerville, New Jersey.
+Centered at the end of Somerville's downtown Main Street, it was in the same building as the town's Borough Hall.
+The library offered books, movies, CDs, and periodicals.
+It also hosted special events, such as programs and lectures for each age group, as well as providing free WiFi access.

 History

 When the area's first established public library started to outgrow its structure around 1900, plans were drafted to create a more permanent building for the library.
 However, as the town began to expand in population, the region focused on building churches, businesses, and a hospital.
-The idea of a larger building for the library was delayed until the Library’s Board of Trustees could raise enough funds and gather support among the town's residents.
+The idea of a larger building for the library was delayed until the Library's Board of Trustees could raise enough funds and gather support among the town's residents.
 Through funds collected from the public, the Trustees purchased a property lot on Maple Ave.
 Their idea of the perfect building would have large windows to let in the natural light from the sun and hired George B. Post to accomplish this dream.
 On April 14, 1902, the Library on Maple Ave opened its doors to the public.

 The library at 12 Maple Street was shown on a postcard mailed on December 15, 1904.

 Just like knowledge grows, the Maple Ave location had to expand in 1924 in order to hold the growing number of books it housed.
 About four years later, the Library had to seek another building and was moved to the corner of Bridge and High Streets.
 While the Board of Trustees knew this was a temporary residence, it stayed in the Schwed building until 1958.
 Many plans were drawn up to find a more permanent place for the Library but the funding stalled many opportunities.
 It was not until 1956 when the Borough Council purchased the Elks Club building, located on West End Avenue, that the library found its permanent home.
 After much debate over the planned building, the Board of Trustees approved the new home in 1958.
 The Elks Club building is located at the end of Downtown Somerville and also houses the Borough Hall offices.
-More than fifty years later, the Library is still located in the Elks Club Building with no plans to move it.
+More than fifty years later, the Library was still located in the Elks Club Building with no plans to move it.